stacks-network/docs/src/pages/technology/naming-system.md

 BNS name whose state and owner are stored outside of the blockchain, but whose existence and operation history are anchored to the blockchain.
-Like their on-chain counterparts, subdomains are globally unique, strongly-owned, and human-readable.
+Like their on-chain counterparts, subdomains are globally unique, strongly owned, and human-readable.
 BNS gives them their own name state and public keys.
 Unlike on-chain names, subdomains can be created and managed cheaply, because they are broadcast to the BNS network in batches.
 A single blockchain transaction can send up to 120